 If you don’t want to splash out on the short-term car parks, there are also Blue Badge spaces in long-term car parks close to the bus stops, but it is worth phoning ahead to make specific arrangements for assistance with the individual operators.

 As with Heathrow, there are plenty of Blue Badge spaces in short-term car parks, but perhaps of more interest to those flying off on holiday are the spaces in the long-term car parks, all of which are easily accessible and close to the bus stops.

 If you have parked in the long-term car park but want to pick up a disabled companion from the short-term car park (thus avoiding the hassle of them getting on and off the transfer bus), ask the staff at the long-term car park to arrange this.
-You will be able to enter the short-term car park for up to an hour free of charge.

 Blue Badge spaces and full assistance are available in the short-term car park and also in Zone Q of the long-term car park.
 The bus stop is close by and has a ramp for wheelchair passengers.
 If you press the help button and inform the operator that you have a wheelchair, they will dispatch a vehicle as soon as possible.
 Mobility scooters can also be accommodated on the transfer buses although passengers will be required to switch into a normal seat on the bus.